Understanding Early Permanence Adoption Services

 The following research questions underpin the study:

-- What are the key messages from national and international research literature relating to:
+2) What are the key messages from national and international research literature relating to early permanence approaches?

-- What is understood about differences and similarities between Concurrent Planning and Fostering to Adopt in policy, practice and research and in what ways are these differences evident in practice delivery?
+5) What is understood about differences and similarities between Concurrent Planning and Fostering for Adoption in policy and practice and in what ways are these differences evident in practice delivery?

 The findings from this study will inform both current early permanence practice and development.
 It is also hoped that this small-scale mixed methods study will form the first stage of a larger-scale research project, should future funding be secured.